Patty Pravo: 2000s and 2010s

-Sony released a new compilation Canzoni stupende in 2005 which was a top 40 seller in the chart.
+Sony released a new compilation Canzoni stupende in 2005, which was a top 40 seller on the chart.
 During a concert in Syracuse, Sicily in October 2006, Patty fell from the stage and sustained a lip injury.
-She was unable to continue to perform and the remaining dates were cancelled.
+She was unable to continue to perform, and the remaining dates were cancelled.
 In September 2007, she released the album Spero che ti piaccia...
 Pour toi (I Hope You Like It...
 For You) through a small label Kyrone Music.
 It was a homage to Dalida, with a selection of her songs performed in French, Italian and Arabic.
 The album received very little promotion, with no single or tour to support it, and only achieved minor success in the charts.
 Around the same time, Pravo published an autobiography Bla, bla, bla... through Arnoldo Mondadori Editore.
 A self-titled CD+DVD compilation released by Sony was a minor chart success.

 To commemorate the fortieth anniversary of her hit "La bambola", the singer released a new version of the song in July 2008.
 She embarked on another tour, which resulted in a double live album Live Arena di Verona – Sold Out, recorded at Verona Arena.
 It was released in February 2009 by independent label Edel and charted in the top 20 in Italy.
-The album featured a brand new song "E io verrò un giorno là" ("And I'll Be There One Day") which reached no. 24 in the singles chart and was presented at the Sanremo Festival, yet without much success.
+The album featured a brand new song, "E io verrò un giorno là" ("And I'll Be There One Day"), which reached no. 24 in the singles chart and was presented at the Sanremo Festival, yet without much success.
 Pravo returned to Sanremo only two years later, in 2011, performing "Il vento e le rose" ("The Wind and the Roses").
 Again, she lacked success and the song was eliminated two days into the contest, although was moderately successful in the charts.
 It promoted her next studio album, Nella terra dei pinguini (In the Land of Penguins), released in February 2011 by Carosello Records.
 It met with mostly positive reviews and entered the sales chart in Italy at no. 15.